jorendorff/tabletop-games/identifamy.md

     And, as a special exception to the rules:

-    3.  *Contingency.* During the adventure, if you and your team are making plans or in trouble, and you have a card that would fit particularly well into those plans or resolve the trouble, you can ask the GM for permission to have your character tell the others about the trait, and have it count as a Show, rather than a Tell.
+    3.  *Contingency.* During the adventure, if you and your team are making plans or in trouble, and you have a card that would be awfully handy, you can ask the GM for permission to have your character tell the others about the trait, and have it count as a Show, rather than a Tell.
 The GM will OK this only if:

         *   it would be ridiculous for your character to keep quiet about this trait in this circumstance; *and*